 - Simplification of Industrial Licensing: Streamlining processes plus extended validity periods.

-- FDI Liberalisation: Allows automatic route for investment up to 74%.
+- FDI Liberalisation: Allows an automatic route for investment up to 74%.

 - Inventions for Defence Excellence (iDEX) Scheme: Aims to encourage and guide start-ups and MSMEs for driving the innovation process in defence.

-- SRIJAN Portal: It is an indigenisation platform for Indian industry including MSMEs in defence manufacturing.
+- SRIJAN Portal: It is an indigenisation platform for the Indian industry, including MSMEs in defence manufacturing.

 All these have made an environment conducive to MSMEs and the manufacturing industry to innovate, design, and produce state-of-the-art solutions for India.